 If a nominee knows they will not be at the Utah Film Festival award ceremony they may send an acceptance speech just in case they win at the festival.
 Acceptance speeches must be under 60 seconds and delivered as a 1080 p MP4 file to UtahFilmAwards@gmail.com.

-If a films is available to the public for free or for purchase during or before the Utah Film Festival it will not be screened at the festival but will still be eligible for an award.
+If a films is available to the public for free or for purchase during or before the Utah Film Festival it will not be screened in person at the festival but will still be eligible for an award.
 Films with World Premiere status are given priority for screenings at the festival.